 Government Affairs is one of the most visible jobs.
 Certainly, we have all seen the impact legislation has had in the past few years on the products that members sell, the rules governing the marketplace and broker compensation.
-Local chapters should recognize that the role of Legislative Affairs is an important and growing one.
+Local chapters should recognize that the role of legislative affairs is an important and growing one.
 Therefore, local chapters should develop working committees to address national legislative and regulatory issues, state issues, relationship building with state and federal elected and appointed officials and the media.

-The Legislative Chair serves as the coordinator of all committee's activities and as liaison between the local/state chapter and the state/national chapter.
+The legislative chair serves as the coordinator of all committee's activities and as liaison between the local/state chapter and the state/national chapter.
 Duties may include, but are not limited to:

-- Participate in state and federal NAHU legislative activities to provide input to those activities and report to members. - Coordinate debriefing system so valuable information is forwarded to state and national office for further action - Coordinate fund raising projects, which may include HUPAC (if no state Chair)

-- Coordinate efforts with Public Relations chair to further opportunities for public visibility including TV, radio, and print media - Promote legislative resources now available to all members through state, regional and national Leg Chairs, NAHU staff, NAHU and state website, state and national magazines, and state and national legislative alerts - Look for opportunities to organize coalitions with like-minded organizations
+- Participate in state and federal legislative activities to provide input to those activities and report to members. - Coordinate debriefing system so valuable information is forwarded to state and national office for further action - Coordinate fund raising projects, which may include PAC (if no state Chair) - Coordinate efforts with public relations chair to further opportunities for public visibility including TV, radio, and print media - Promote legislative resources now available to all members through state, regional and national leg chairs, staff, and state website, state and national magazines, and state and national legislative alerts - Look for opportunities to organize coalitions with like-minded organizations

-For more information about the Legislative chair role see the Legislative chair guidebook on NAHU's website
+For more information about the legislative chair role see the legislative chair guidebook on website